-Visit Amazon and get your copy of "Clara's Kitchen: Wisdom, Memories, and Recipes from the Great Depression" in either Hardcover or Kindle version.
-You'll love this cookbook that features warm memories and simple Italian recipes that are easy and fun to make.
+Visit Amazon to purchase your copy of "Clara's Kitchen: Wisdom, Memories, and Recipes from the Great Depression" in either Hardcover or Kindle version.
+You'll love this cookbook that features warm family memories and simple Italian recipes that are easy and fun to make.

 These traditional, healthy recipes call for all-natural ingredients.
 You'll be able to make your own biscotti the old fashioned way, using no preservatives and having real food flavors.
 Just imagine how good they will taste.

 The Italians have long enjoyed a deserved reputation for their skill in perfecting delicious cookies, and these traditional Italian almond biscotti recipes will help you to make some of their finest.

 They're perfect for serving on any occasion and delicious when served with espresso or your favorite Italian gelato.
 You'll truly love them and feel the pride of having made them yourself.